abidlabs/abidlabs.github.io/_posts/2019-02-09-Improv-Interview.md

 **Mrs. Madson**: Well, that’s a fabulous question.
 The book evolved into a small philosophy book that used improv to talk about life.
 It took a long time to get it into that format.
 I originally thought that I would write a textbook.
 I never thought I’d write a self-help book.
 Who am I to give life advice?
 But throughout my life, I had been interested in world religion, philosophy, and how to live a good life.
 And for 10 years, I studied with American psychologist David Reynolds and studied his psychology *constructive living*, which came from a Japanese way of thinking.

 I was studying with him frequently.
 I did a 10-day training with him.
 And I came back as an assistant.
 My husband and I began offering those trainings at home.
-Students would come for 4- or 5-day trainings.
+Students would come for 10-day trainings.
 We would do things like living together, cooking together, cleaning together, cleaning the neighborhood.
 During that 10-year period, I internalized his philosophy, which can be summarized as: know your purpose, accept your feelings, do what needs to be done, and continue to cultivate your feelings of how much you’re receiving from others.

 That really became my life philosophy.
 And I wanted to teach it to others.
 Clearly, the Improv Wisdom is not just a book about improvising, and how “yes, and” can make you more positive.
 I mean even maxims like “wake up to the gift” aren’t normally improv principles, but they could be applied as part of improv techniques.